Narayana108/vedic_knowledge/SSSP/moksha.md

  The jiva(individual soul) posses the qualities of Bhagavaan, but never has the power over creation, preservation and dissolution of the world.
 The Jiva is also subject to being overpowerd by maya if it has not attained knowledge of Para Brahman.
 The difference between jiva and Bhagavaan(God) is not in kind, but in degree.

-2. Residency in Vrindavan Dham
+2. Residency in Nitya Vrindavan Dham (Etertnal spiritual abode of Radha Krishna)

 The type of liberation that is focused on within the Nimbark sampraday is to attain residency in the eternal spiritual realm called Vrindavan.